 - 1. Deaf-blind intervening services. - 2.
 Lip-speaker services. - 3.
 Note-taking services, including real-time captioning. - 4.
-Reading services. - 5.
+Reading and navigation services. - 5.
 Rehabilitative therapy to teach a person to function or perform basic daily activities (for example, how to use a wheelchair, dressing, grooming etc.). - 6.
 Sign-language interpretation services used by a person with a hearing impairment. - 7.
 Special education needs schools mainly for learners with disabilities.
-Qualifying expenses will include - school assistant, if not part of the school fees; - school fees in respect of a private special education needs school, limited to the amount in excess of the fees that would ordinarily be payable if the person attended the closest fee-paying private school (not specialising in learners with special education needs) to where they live; and - school fees in respect of a public special education needs school, limited to the amount in excess of the fees that would ordinarily be payable if the person attended the closest fee-paying public school (not specialising in learners with special education needs) to where they live.
+Qualifying expenses will include - cost of a school assistant, if not part of the school fees; - school fees in respect of a private special education needs school, limited to the amount in excess of the fees that would ordinarily be payable if the person attended the closest fee-paying private school (not specialising in learners with special education needs) to where they live; and - school fees in respect of a public special education needs school, limited to the amount in excess of the fees that would ordinarily be payable if the person attended the closest fee-paying public school (not specialising in learners with special education needs) to where they live.

 - 8. School not mainly for learners with special educational needs limited to the difference between fees paid for the learner with disability and a learner without disability in the same school. - 9.
-An amount paid by a taxpayer, who is a parent of a child with a physical disability, to make the school accessible to the child, for example, building a ramp (which the school could not afford to do).
-However, should the school issue a section 18A donation receipt in this regard; the amount will not be a qualifying disability expense under this list.
-The amount, for which the receipt was issued, can be claimed as a deduction against income under the provisions of section 18A of the Act. - 10.
-Tutoring services used by a person with a disability, and which are supplementary to the primary education of a person with a learning disability or impairment in intellectual or mental functions, and paid to someone in the business of providing such services who is not related to the person being tutored. - 11.
+Tutoring services used by a person with a disability, and which are supplementary to the primary education of a person with a learning disability or impairment in intellectual or mental functions, and paid to someone in the business of providing such services. - 10.
+Special training services for a person with a disability this category includes expenditure incurred and paid for specialised training provided to a person with a disability for rehabilitation purposes.
+This will include training to cope with the disability, how to use an assistive device or aid etc. - 11.
 Motor vehicle driving services for a person with a disability. - 12.
 The cost of adjustments to clothing in order to ensure ease of dressing.

-Only services that are acquired from an independent service provider, who is not a connected person (as defined in section 1(1) the Income Tax Act) in relation to the taxpayer (unless the spouse or family member is in the business of providing such service), will qualify.
+Only services that are acquired from an independent service provider, who is not a "connected person" (as defined in section 1(1) the Act) in relation to the taxpayer (unless the spouse or family member is in the business of providing such service), will qualify.